 Grab a car, hop on a train or book onto a group excursion to the outer region of Sydney where this World Heritage listed phenomenon lies.
 Partake in a bit of outdoor activity or simply grab lunch at one of the restaurants and take in the views.

-– Hunter Valley: Vineyards, chocolate, a brewery, cheese, and wildlife, all in one day!
-See my post here.
+Vineyards, chocolate, a brewery, cheese, and wildlife, all in one day!
+Check out my post about visiting the Hunter Valley here.

 Either head back to Sydney after dinner, or if you fancy dinner or nightlife in Sydney, why not try dinner in Darling Harbour… such a beautiful dinner location on the waterfront.

 P.s.
 One of my favourite places to eat in Sydney is HOME, a Thai restaurant near Chinatown.
 Super reasonably priced and v.v. yummy!

 If you’re feeling particularly energetic and don’t want to waste a second over sleeping whilst in Sydney, use this morning to capture the morning light.

 Sunrise is a great time to grab those classic Sydney pictures in gorgeous light with no photobombers… You can’t leave without those million dollar selfies with the Opera House, the Harbour Bridge, and if you have time, Angel Place (a cute street filled with bird cages, which is a 10-minute walk from Circular Quay).

 I put today down as beach day, starting at Coogee Beach and then following the walk round to Bondi.
 (Because it wouldn’t be a complete trip to Sydney without a trip to Bondi, right?!).
 Make sure to stop off on your way round to jump in the ocean and take some beautiful pictures in the bays!